 The City of Kyle is pleased to consider potential incentives based upon factors such as capital investment, creation of tax revenue, job creation numbers and average wage.

-Local Government Code authorizes municipalities to offer incentives designed to promote economic development such as commercial and retail projects.
+Chapter 380: Local Government Code authorizes municipalities to offer incentives designed to promote economic development such as commercial and retail projects.
 Specifically, it provides for offering loans and grants of city funds or services at little or no cost to promote state and local economic development and to stimulate business and commercial activity.

 Facilitation the Development Process City of Kyle Economic Development Department is part of the City of Kyle Community Development Team, working hand in hand with the Planning, Engineering and Building Departments to offer a “one-stop-shop” experience in order to warrant a seamless development process.